 “While epilepsy in older patients is difficult to detect and often is confused with other conditions, which also include stroke and traumatic brain injury, when identified it can usually be easily controlled.”

-Currently, one in four newly diagnosed epilepsy patients is 65 or older, and it's estimated that by 2020, about half of all people living with epilepsy will be 65 or older.
+Currently, one in four newly diagnosed epilepsy patients is 65 or older.

 Epileptic seizures contribute to cognitive decline